-You may bring a few items for your sponsored child and his or her family.
+You are welcome to bring a small gift for your sponsored student and family.
 Often, practical gifts are the most needed and appreciated.
-To ensure the best family development practices, please bring only a few items.
-For your safety and convenience, please carry gifts in a small bag or backpack.
+Please do not bring candy or gum to the student or family.
 For a list of suggested gifts, please contact Teresa at the U.S. Office at 651-917-1045 or email her at email@example.com.
 You may also purchase a basket of food for your sponsored family at our Family Development Center in Antigua to bring along on a visit.
 If you choose to do this, please let our U.S. staff know before your trip to Guatemala.
 Money should NEVER be given directly to sponsored students or their families.

 Where do I go to visit my sponsored child?